 The consolidated financial statements are presented in Philippine peso, which is the Group's functional currency.
 Transactions in foreign currencies are initially recorded at their respective functional currency spot rates at the date the transaction first qualifies for recognition.
 Monetary assets and liabilities denominated in foreign currencies are translated using the functional currency spot rates of exchange at the reporting date.
 Differences arising from settlement or translation of monetary items are recognized in profit or loss.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
 Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates when the fair values are determined.
-The gain or loss arising on translation of gain or loss is recognized in the consolidated statements of comprehensive income or the consolidated statements of income are also recognized in the consolidated statements of comprehensive income or consolidated statements of income, respectively).
+The gain or loss arising on translation of nonmonetary items measured at fair values is treated in line with the recognition of gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognized in the consolidated statements of comprehensive income or the consolidated statements of comprehensive income or consolidated statements of income, respectively).